Spatially resolved gas-phase metallicity at z~2-3 with JWST/NIRISS: The Sample

 The above selection yielded 17 objects in Par028, and 39 in GLASS, as shown in \cref{fig:venn}. \cref{fig:lines_availability} shows the redshift regime in which the relevant emission lines are accessible to NIRISS, which applies to both PASSAGE and GLASS.
 Considering the gaps and sensitivity variation of each NIRISS filter, our required four lines would, by definition, be detected in adjacent filters, with two in each filter.
-If \oii and \neiii are captured in F115W and \hbeta and \oiii appear in F150W, we can access a redshift range 1.7 < $z$ < 2.3, denoted by the brown horizontal band in \cref{fig:lines_availability}.
-In this scenario \halpha would be accessible in the F200W filter.
-Alternatively, if our required four lines happen to lie in the F150W and F200W filters, our redshift access gets extended to 2.6 < $z$ < 3.3, shown as the blue band, albeit missing \halpha.
+When \oii and \neiii are captured in F115W and \hbeta and \oiii appear in F150W, we can access a redshift range 1.7 < $z$ < 2.3, denoted by the brown horizontal band in \cref{fig:lines_availability}.
+In this case, \halpha would be accessible in the F200W filter.
+Alternatively, if our required four lines happen to lie in the F150W and F200W filters, our redshift access gets extended to 2.6 < $z$ < 3.3, shown by the blue band, albeit missing \halpha.
 Therefore, not relying on \halpha (or \sii) for this study, effectively extended our access to a higher redshift range.

-In the second step, we visually inspected all candidates and discarded those with significant contamination, unreliable line fits (to exclude cases where the \grizli-reported SNR was untrustworthy), and cases where any emission line of interest happened to be too close to the filter edges (i.e. low sensitivity).
-This left us with five objects in Par028 and 14 objects in GLASS, pending further checks.
+In the second step, we visually inspected all candidates and discarded those with significant contamination, unreliable line fits (to exclude cases where the \grizli-reported SNR was untrustworthy), and cases where any emission line of interest happened to be too close to the filter edges (i.e. sharply falling sensitivity).
+While an exact count of galaxies falling under each of the above categories is unnecessary, it is worth noting that the majority of the discards were approximately evenly split between contamination and unreliable line fits, with a minor contribution from lines close to filter edges.
+Overall, 13 Par028 galaxies and 25 GLASS galaxies were discarded.
+This left us with four objects in Par028 and 14 objects in GLASS, pending further checks.

 We performed an additional third step for GLASS to avoid strongly lensed systems.
 Obtaining accurate source-frame 2D metallicity maps of strongly lensed systems would be challenging \citep[see ][He et al. in prep]{Wang:2022aa, Metha:2024aa} and would require employing lens reconstruction techniques, which is beyond the scope of this work.
 Therefore we discarded multiply-imaged systems and any object with a magnification $\mu>2$ \citep{Bergamini:2023aa}.
 This yielded four minimally-distorted galaxies in the GLASS field, all of which are $\gtrsim300$ kpc away from the cluster center in projection.
 We do not correct for magnification for these galaxies.
 Given that our goal is to essentially correlate emission line maps, and all maps are stretched the same way, that stretching would have minimal impact on said correlation.
 Essentially our results for the GLASS galaxies can be thought of as image-plane correlations.